Select City

 What Is The Procedure For Knee Arthroscopy?

-• Insertion of Arthroscope: A small camera instrument called an arthroscope is inserted through one of these incisions.
-The arthroscope sends live images to a monitor, allowing the surgeon to examine the inside of your knee joint.
+• Insertion of the arthroscope: A tiny camera called an arthroscope is inserted through one of the incisions.
+This camera projects images onto a monitor, guiding the surgeon’s work.

 Pristyn Care’s Free Post-Operative Care